PerdanaMain/astro-nano-fork/src/content/projects/nogs-bki/index.md

   </span>
 </div>

-Manajemen Inventarisasi Aset is a web-based application with purpose to manage the asset of PT Perkebunan Nusantara I. This system can be identify the asset such as land, building, condition, coordinate and etc.
+NOGS BKI is a web-based application designed to manage the testing, inspection, and certification processes of PT Biro Klasifikasi Indonesia.
+This system facilitates the management of various documents and processes related to maritime classification and certification.

 ### Technology Used